xopxe/micro_rosso_oruga/README.md

 * Alternative ROS architecture, with ros2_control and only joint driver on micro-ros.

+## FIXME

+Problems with the firmware to be fixed:

+* Too high topic rates break something in the serial link.
+50Hz works fine, 100Hz corrupts serial.
+Sometimes the USB has to be reconnected.

 ## Authors and acknowledgment

 <jvisca@fing.edu.uy> - [Grupo MINA](https://www.fing.edu.uy/inco/grupos/mina/), Facultad de Ingeniería - Udelar, 2024